 The ascendant is also known as the persona in psychological astrology.
-The word persona means the person-as-presented and it represents the outer layer of an individual that we show the world.
-It is sometimes unfairly called a mask as if we have no relation whatsoever to our outer appearance and behavior; this surface veil is not perceived to be associated with the real personality.
+The word persona means the person-as-presented symbolizing the outer layer of an individual that is shown to the world.
+It is sometimes unfairly called a mask as if we have no relation whatsoever to your outer appearance and behavior; this surface veil is not perceived to be associated with the real personality.
 In the horoscope, the ascendant is the initial presentation of yourself adopted to serve specific purposes.
 The psychological elements that make up the persona are intended to be used as a self-protective measure to play a role in society, and a kind of barrier to the interior self, especially – the shadow.